rhomobile/rhomobile-docs/docs/en/edge/guide/rhoArchitecture.md

 >* **The MC3190-Z and MC9190-Z devices require an [RFID plugin](../../2.2.0/rhoelements/rfid) to be installed separately**.
 This plug-in was originally developed for RhoElements version 2.2 but is still supported.

 >* **Only local deveopment is supported for Micro Kiosk (MK) devices**.
-Zebra development options for supported MK device include [RhoMobile Suite](http://rhomobile.com/) and [Enterprise Browser](http://goo.gl/V9zMxD).
-The use of [RhoMobile.com](../../hosted/guide/remote-build-guide) is not supported for building aps for MK devices.
+Zebra development options for supported MK devices include [RhoMobile Suite](http://rhomobile.com/) and [Enterprise Browser](http://goo.gl/V9zMxD).
+The use of [RhoMobile.com](../../hosted/guide/remote-build-guide) is not supported for building apps for MK devices.

 >* **When using JQM transitions on Windows Mobile or Windows CE devices**, you may notice that the transition animations do not occur.
 This is due to insufficient processing resources on the device.